ytabatabaee/Quintet-Rooting/README.md

 **QR-STAR** is a variant of QR that has an additional step for determining the topological shape of each quintet and a different cost function, and is statistically consistent under the multi-species coalescent (MSC) model.
 See usage instructions for commands to run each variant.

 ## Dependencies
-Quintet Rooting is implemented in Python 3.
+QR is implemented in Python 3.
 It was developed and tested in Python version 3.7.0 and has the following dependencies:
 - [Python 3.x](https://www.python.org)
 - [Dendropy 4.x](https://dendropy.org/index.html)
 - [Numpy](https://numpy.org)